Scientific name : Atta mexicana

 Nest humidity : 95% to 99%

-Please note: ensure the correct and stable temperature and humidity
+Please note: ensure correct and stable temperature and humidity.

-Atta mexicana is a special and beautiful species from the subfamily Myrmicinae, because they grow fungi.
-They cut many different types of leaves which they then feed to the fungi.
-It is a difficult and especially a challenging species, but once you have created the right conditions and the colony is running well, it could certainly succeed.
+Atta mexicana is a special and beautiful species from the Myrmicinae subfamily; they cultivate fungi.
+They cut many different types of leaves, which they then feed to the fungi.
+It's a difficult and especially challenging species, but once you've created the right conditions and the colony is thriving, it can certainly succeed.

 Temperature .
-Keep the nest temperature between 23C and 26C.
-In the wild, leafcutters are accustomed to an extremely stable temperature that varies around 1C underground all year round.
-The most important thing, however, is that you measure the temperature where the mold is located.
-Many people measure the temperature inside the housing and this is never accurate.
-You will need a thermometer with a probe that you can place in the nest.
+Keep the nest temperature between 23°C and 26°C. In the wild, leafcutter ants are accustomed to an extremely stable temperature that fluctuates around 1°C underground year-round.
+The most important thing, however, is to measure the temperature where the fungus is located.
+Many people measure the temperature in the enclosure, and this is never accurate.
+You'll need a thermometer with a probe that you can place in the nest.
 This is the only accurate way to measure the ants' temperature.